hashicorp/go-dbw/README.md

 [GORM](https://github.com/go-gorm/gorm) driver.

-[dbw](https://pkg.go.dev/github.com/hashicorp/go-dbw) is intended to completely encapsulate an  application's access to it's database with the exception of migrations. [dbw](https://pkg.go.dev/github.com/hashicorp/go-dbw) is
+[dbw](https://pkg.go.dev/github.com/hashicorp/go-dbw) is intended to completely encapsulate an application's access to its database with the exception of migrations. [dbw](https://pkg.go.dev/github.com/hashicorp/go-dbw) is

 intentionally not an ORM and it removes typical ORM abstractions like "advanced